Robert Dundas of Arniston

 Robert Dundas of Arniston (6 June 1758 – 17 June 1819) was a Scottish judge.

 Dundas served as Solicitor General for Scotland between 1784 and 1789 and as Lord Advocate from 1789 to 1801.
-He sat as Member of Parliament for was M.P. for Edinburghshire from 1790 to 1801, and was Chief Baron of the Exchequer in Scotland from 1801 until his death in 1819.
+He sat as Member of Parliament for Edinburghshire from 1790 to 1801, and was Chief Baron of the Exchequer in Scotland from 1801 until his death in 1819.

 Life

 Robert was born 6 June 1758 at Arniston House south of Edinburgh.
 He was the eldest son of Robert Dundas of Arniston, the younger and his second wife, Jean, daughter of William Grant, Lord Prestongrange.
 Around 1766 the family took additional accommodation at Adam's Court in Edinburgh.
 He was educated at the high school and the University of Edinburgh, and was admitted advocate in 1779.

 With the help of his uncle Henry Dundas, 1st Viscount Melville he succeeded Alexander Wight as Solicitor General for Scotland in 1784 and became lord advocate in 1789.
 At this time he was living at Adam Square near Greyfriars Kirk.

 From 1790 to 1801 he was MP for Edinburghshire.

 In June 1792 he was the cause and focus of the Dundas Riots, starting at his home in George Square.
 Following the riots he made it a personal aim to prosecute and effectively destroy the Edinburgh lawyer, Thomas Muir of Huntershill, who he saw as responsible for most of the seditious mischief.

 He appeared for the crown in the great prosecutions for sedition at Edinburgh in 1793.
 In 1796 he was elected Dean of the Faculty of Advocates.

 He was joint-clerk and keeper of the general registers for seisins and other writs in Scotland from 1799 until on 1 June 1801 he was appointed chief baron of the exchequer in Scotland, but in 1801 and 1811 he turned down offers of the lord presidency.

 He died at his townhouse, 57 George Square, Edinburgh on 17 June 1819.